sschwindt/hylas/docs/index.rst

 .. note::

-   To leverage the full functionality of *hylas*, GDAL version 3.2 is required (to be released).
+   Check on the latest GDAL release on the `developers website <https://gdal.org/download.html#current-releases>`_.

+More guidance for installing GDAL (also on other platforms) is available at `gdal.org <https://gdal.org/download.html>`_.

 Python libraries for hylas
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^